arbaz-khan-110/Project/README.md

-This Project is run on local system
+This Project is running on local system.